 Another way you can help reduce the term of your mortgage significantly is to round up.
 When budgeting for your mortgage payment, round up to the next highest $100 amount.
 Pay $800 instead of $743.
 Or $900 instead of $860.

 The dollar-a-month strategy should be financially feasible if your income increases slightly but consistently over time.

 Each month, increase your payment by $1.
 Simply pay $900 the first month, $901 the second month, and so on.
-For a 30-year, $900 per month mortgage with a 6% fixed interest rate on a loan of $150,000, you could reduce the term of the mortgage by eight years.
+For a 30-year, $900-per-month mortgage with a 6% fixed interest rate on a loan of $150,000, you could reduce the term of your mortgage by eight years.